-- Follow these steps to set DMZ hosting: - Access the Gateway's web-based utility by going to http://192.168.1.1 or the IP address of the Gateway.
+- Follow these steps to set DMZ hosting: - Access the Gateway's Web-based Utility by going to http://192.168.1.1 or the IP address of the Gateway.
 Go to the Applications and Gaming => DMZ tab.
-Click Enabled and enter the IP of the computer. - 2.
+Click Enable and enter the IP address of the computer. - 2.
 Check the Port Forwarding pages and disable or remove the entries you have entered for forwarding.
 Keep this information in case you want to use it at a later time. - Once completed with the configuration, click the Save Settings button.